Adding a new three-quarter bathroom can be a good idea if you are planning a renovation and want to increase your home value.

 A traditional full bath often takes up a lot of space, which can be troublesome.
 Furthermore, maintaining both a shower and a tub is a backbreaking and exhausting task if you’re living all by yourself.
 But, in a 3/4 bath, it is much easier to maintain the bathroom appliances without much hassle.

 Moreover, the cost of maintenance is also lesser for a 3/4 bathroom as compared to a full bathroom.
 Additionally, if you have limited space, going for a 3/4 bathroom is a better option than organizing a full bathroom.
-So nowadays, 3/4 bathrooms have become far more popular among students and young people who usually have a limited budget and live in small apartments.
+So nowadays, 3/4 of bathrooms have become far more popular among students and young people who usually have a limited budget and live in small apartments.

 Tubs Or Showers?